Aspose/releases.aspose.com/content/en/words/net/new-releases/aspose.words-for-.net-23.12.md

 In this release of the C# MS Word API, new public `PageLayout` property is added to the `PdfSaveOptions` class.
 New public `PdfPageLayout` enumeration has also been introduced.

-.NET developers can define the initial page layout for PDF documents opened in PDF readers.
-By integrating this feature into the C# .NET apps, developers can optimize user experiences and ensure the documents are presented exactly as intended right from the word go.
+By integrating this feature into the .NET apps, C# developers can define the initial page layout for documents opened in PDF readers.

 Please check the following C# coding sample to learn how to customize PDF layout in readers using the C# API: